daidensacha/mp3-garden-journal/README.md

 #### Required Features
 ##### ALL USERS:
 - **Home page** The landing page will be light and fresh, with images of nature and plants.
-	- **Search Filter** A search input above the collapsible on the almanac page searches the event, catefores, months, plants.
+	- **Search Filter** A search input above the collapsible on the almanac page searches the event, categories, months, plants.
 	- **Image slider** will be the main eye-catching feature of the landing page, visible as soon as users arrive at the landing page.
 	- **Material Box** Material Design implementation of the Lightbox plugin to display images.
-Used to display images of nature, to inspire and connect with users.
+I used to show pictures of nature, to inspire and connect with users.
 	- **Navbar**
 		- **Contact Form Link** will link users to the contact form.
 		- **Log in link** will open the login form for users to log in.
-		- **Register link** will open the register form for users to register.
+		- **Register link** will open the registration form for users to register.
 	- **Footer** Will hold the social links and contact icon link.
 		- **Social Icons** in the footer so users can open my GitHub and LinkedIn profiles.
 - **Contact page** Will display the contact form.
 	- **Contact form** for users to send messages to site admin.
 - **Login Page** with the login form.
 	- **Login Form** for users to log in.
-- **Register Page** with the register form.
+- **Register Page** with the registration form.
 	- **Register Form** for users to register.

 ##### REGISTERED USERS:
 - **Navbar** - The Navbar for registered users who log in will display additional links to the journal page, plants page, add garden event page, add plants page, and add categories page.
 - **Journal page** - To display the session user's garden events in the Material Design Collapsible.
 	-	**Materializecss Collapsible** - For viewing Garden Events.
 The header will display the event date in month/ day format.
-It will show the event name
+It will show the event name.
-	 - **Edit button** - So user scan open the edit garden event and edit plant forms.
+	 - **Edit button** - So users can open the edit garden event and edit plant forms.
 - **Plants page** - To display the session user's plants in the Material Design styles collection (list)
 - **Profile page** - To display the session user's profile in the disabled form inputs.
 - **Materializecss Collection** - A Material Design style list for displaying the plants.
-	 - **Edit button**, so user scan open the edit garden event and edit plant forms.
+	 - **Edit button** - So that users can open the edit garden event and edit plant forms.

 - **Forms**
 	- **Create plant** -  So users can create and add their plants